dgcuff/blog.github.io/_posts/2022-07-11-share-the-deadline.md

 In my time, I have ensured that if developers did not keep me informed, then I did the work of asking for the latest information.
 I recommend that all technical writers be pro-active in keeping communication open.
 Communication defines our jobs, after all.

 But I have enormous sympathy for any technical writer who reports that being pro-active keeps being pushed aside in order to deal with the constant stream of new tasks.
-If you've ever worked in food service, you'll understand the long-term effects on your pysche of there always being someone new with new demands in the queue.
+If you've ever worked in food service, you'll understand the long-term effects on your psyche of there always being someone new with new demands in the queue.
 The queue is eternal.
 Closure is a myth.